Iran University of Medical Sciences • Journals

 ICMJE-inspired

-IUMS journals use authorship criteria inspired by ICMJE: substantial contribution, drafting or critical revision, final approval, and shared accountability for the work.
+Uses authorship criteria inspired by ICMJE: substantial contribution, drafting or critical revision, final approval, and shared accountability.

 • Disputes and institutional involvement